Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

 Financial guidance is offered to those experiencing money management difficulties or for those who wish to be in better control of their finances.
-The Military & Family Readiness Center's Personal Financial Management Program can work with you to prepare a personalized budget and spending plan to make your life a little easier.
+The Military & Family Readiness Center's Personal Financial Readiness Program can work with you to prepare a personalized spending plan to make your life a little easier.
 Information and assistance are available in areas, such as military pay and allowances, consumer rip-offs, savings, insurance, car buying, home buying, identity theft, credit card management and much more.

 Whenever you experience a permanent change of station, you are going to be faced with some unusual expenses.
-Plan for some of the costs listed below and many more:

 Local Cost of Living